Immediately After Your Bus Accident

 Types of Bus Accidents

-There are a number of different types of bus accidents depending on who the operator is and what the purpose of the transportation is.
+There are several types of bus accidents, depending on who the operator is and the purpose of the transportation.

 Here are the three most common types of bus accidents we encounter in Irvine: